johncclayton/electric/src/server/docs/goals.rst

 Overview / Goals
 ================
-The electric project aims to provide you with a way to control almost all the features of the iCharger from your mobile device.
+This project aims to provide you with a way to control almost all the features of the iCharger from your mobile device.

 While the iCharger user interface is perfectly adequate, we think its far cooler to sit back in your deck chair at the field and glance at your phone or tablet to see what the charger is doing. :-)